Margaret Howe Lovatt: Personal life

 Lovatt stayed on the island and married a photographer who had photographed their research.
 They later moved back into the Dolphinarium and converted it into a family home.
 Together they had three daughters.

 In popular culture

 The story was parodied in the Saturday Night Live sketch "The Dolphin Who Learned to Speak".

 The story is also mentioned in the Rick and Morty episode "Final DeSmithation".

 Margaret Howe Lovatt was portrayed by Shiri Appleby in the "Drugs" episode of the TV series Drunk History, with an inebriated Duncan Trussell telling the story.

+In Last Week Tonight with John Oliver, Lovatt's involvement with Peter was mentioned during a story on Iran's so-called 'possession' of kamikaze dolphins.